Teen Expeditions

 Who is eligible to apply?

 Alaska teens who are excited about developing a stronger sense of community while learning outdoor skills.
 No outdoor or camping experience is required to attend these trips.
 No technical outdoor gear is required, we provide the essentials.
-Trips are for ages 13-18 years old.
+Age and physical requirements are listed with each trip.
 Students must meet the trip age requirement prior to the start date of the trip.
-We prioritize applicants who meet one or more of the following criteria: show high potential in leadership, science, or outdoor skills and will be excited about this opportunity, would otherwise not have the opportunity to participate in a similar experience, are representative of Alaska’s diversity, and will be respectful of the other participants and adults (forest rangers, trip leaders).
+We prioritize applicants who meet one or more of the following criteria: show high potential in leadership, science, or outdoor skills and will be excited about this opportunity, would otherwise not have the opportunity to participate in a similar experience, are representative of Alaska’s community, and will be respectful of the other participants and adults (forest rangers, trip leaders).

 Student Leader opportunities are paid positions available for high school and college students ages 17+ with previous leadership experience.
 If you are interested in applying to become a Student Leader for one of our courses, please fill out a Student Application and select “Student Leader”.